-An individual with a green card has unconditional, permanent resident status in the U.S. This residency status allows the individual to live in the nation, but does not mean that the United States Citizenship and Immigration Services Office views him or her as a U.S. citizen.
-Therefore, a divorce between spouses in which one is in the U.S. on green card status, a divorce or annulment won't usually affect legal immigrant status, but there are situations in which your status could change your chances for future citizenship.
+An individual with a green card typically has unconditional, permanent resident status in the U.S. This residency status allows the individual to live and work in the U.S., but does not mean that he or she is a citizen.
+If you are married and in the U.S. on green card status, a divorce or annulment won't usually affect legal immigrant status, but there are situations in which your status could change your chances for future citizenship.

 General Rules for Divorces Involving Green Cards

 Because state court systems manage divorces, the marriage and the elements of the divorce decree impact how Immigration Services handles the immigrant spouse's future citizenship.
-Immigration Services has a two year rule for marriages: marriages entered into two years before one spouse files a request for a green card are not considered sham marriages.
-When a green card request is filed less than two years into the marriage, the agency places conditions on the marriage.
+Immigration Services has a two-year rule for marriages: When a green card request is filed less than two years into the marriage, the agency places conditions on the marriage.
 These conditions require that the spouses remain married for three years under green card status before naturalization is an option.

-The effect of a divorce on an immigrant's status in the U.S. depends on whether the divorce occurred prior to or after a green card was issued.
-In general:
+The effect of a divorce on an immigrant's status in the U.S. is dependent on whether the divorce occurred before or after a green card was issued.

 Divorce Before Green Card Issuance

-- The marriage was entered into in good faith before the divorce was finalized.
-A good faith marriage can be proven by showing that the couple had a child and that the couple owned property.
+- The marriage was entered into in good faith before the divorce was finalized (A good faith marriage can be proven by showing that the couple had a child or that the couple owned property.)